 Zottman curls are performed with dumbbells.

-The dumbbells are curled to the shoulders
+- The dumbbells are curled to the shoulders

-At the top position dumbbells are rotated outward so palms are facing forward
+- At the top position dumbbells are rotated outward so palms are facing forward

-Dumbbells are lowered to starting position and returned to original position
+- Dumbbells are lowered to starting position and returned to original position

 Google “Zottman curls” and you’ll find the usual nonsense that this exercise will give your arms “new age gains,” will “build bigger biceps,” and the classic “works the biceps and the forearms.”
 There’s even a demonstration of seated Zottman curls that are a lazy man’s bodybuilding secret.